PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations: Methodology

-Here $M$ denotes the LLM, $D$ and $D'$ denotes the original and the perturbed dataset respectively. $PDR$ essentially equals to the discrepancy between the LLM's accuracy on $D$ and that on $D'$.
-If $PDR < 0$, then the perturbation decreases the overall performance of LLMs.
-Then the LLM does not robustly acquire knowledge/skills.
-To further obtain reliable conclusions, we further make \textbf{Wilcoxon signed-rank test} for original and perturbed question sample pairs.
+\eat{Here $M$ denotes the LLM, $D$ denotes the original test dataset.} Here $D$ denotes the original test dataset and $\sigma$ is a perturbation strategy.
+Essentially, $PDR$ measures the discrepancy between the LLM's accuracy on $D$ and the perturbed dataset.
+When $PDR < 0$, the perturbation decreases the overall performance of an LLM, indicating that it does not robustly acquire knowledge and skills.
+To obtain more reliable conclusions, we further conduct \textit{Wilcoxon signed-rank test} for original and perturbed question sample pairs.